the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 In this Chapter we've learned some of the very basic ideas of Mégra.
 In the first iterations of the language, this was the only way to write sequence generators.
 If you think that's pretty tedious, you're right !
 But, as we'll see in the next chapter, there are ways to make the process of writing sequence generators more fun!

+## 1.6 Further Reading
+* If you're interested in human cognition and expectation as applied to music, I really recommend the book *Sweet Anticipation* by David Huron (https://mitpress.mit.edu/books/sweet-anticipation)
+* If you want to get into the theory of *Variable Order Markov Chains*, I recommend the following paper: https://link.springer.com/content/pdf/10.1007%2FBF00114008.pdf